dogatekin/Project/README.md

 Do visual features of book covers affect book sales?
 	- Is it possible to find semantically meaningful features of book covers that affect sales?
 	- Do book covers affect the ratings?
 	- Does author/publisher have a stronger correlation with sales compared to book cover design?
-	- Does the importance of a book cover design follow a seasonal pattern? (e.g. more important around Christmas)
 	- Does the importance of a book cover design depend on the genre?
 	- Are there “good cover pratices” and “bad cover pratices” we can find?